We can only think that the label of non-smoker worked against Liam

-Liam Handley, 36 from Glossop, had been labelled many times in his life.
+Liam Handley, 36, from Glossop, had carried many labels throughout his life.
 His red hair had been the centre of many a joke from early years right through to his adult life.
 This, along with his dyslexia, made him feel very self-conscious.

 Suffering with anxiety for much of his life, when Liam first went to his doctor with chest pain, his GP put his symptoms down to stress and increased his medication.

 But the pains didn’t subside.
 Liam kept going back to his GP, but each time just had his medication increase further.
-At no point was Liam referred for a chest x-ray.
+There was never a referral for a chest X-ray.

-“I don’t think lung cancer was ever considered,” said Lynn Handley, Liam’s mum.
+“I don’t think doctors ever considered lung cancer,” said Lynn Handley, Liam’s mum.
 “Liam did not fit the stereotypical lung cancer patient, he was young, non-smoker, not overweight and relatively fit.
 It certainly wasn’t in our heads.
 But it wasn’t in the GP’s either, and herein lies the problem.”

 The pain got so bad that in June, Liam’s dad, Gordon, took him to Tameside General Hospital with what he thought was a heart attack.

-Liam was diagnosed with blood clots in his lungs and was given blood thinners to dissolve the clot.
-A week later, he was discharged and told he would have to go back within 4 weeks for an urgent CT scan.
+Doctors diagnosed Liam with blood clots in his lungs and prescribed blood thinners to dissolve them.
+A week later, the hospital discharged him and asked him to return within four weeks for an urgent CT scan.
+However, no one referred him for a chest X-ray.

 But, due to Covid, this never happened.

 Liam’s symptoms continued.
 In fact, they were getting worse.
-He also started to experience pain in his shoulders and lower back for which he was prescribed strong pain killers.
+He also developed pain in his shoulders and lower back, and doctors prescribed strong painkillers.

 The situation became so dire that his family decided to pay for a private CT scan.
-It was only then that Liam was finally diagnosed.
+Only then did doctors finally diagnose Liam.

 “We were all devastated.
-We were told that they did not expect Liam to live for more than 5-6 weeks.
+Doctors told us they did not expect Liam to live for more than five to six weeks.”

 “We were also so angry.
 It had taken so long – around 9 months – to get the diagnosis, precious months that could have made a difference to Liam’s prognosis and given us more time with our beautiful boy.”

 Liam had radiotherapy to his T2vertebrae and pelvis.
-He was supplied with a spinal brace which he had to wear 24/7, was not allowed to sit up more than 30 degrees and was not allowed out of bed.
+Doctors fitted Liam with a spinal brace, which he had to wear 24/7.
+He could not sit up more than 30 degrees or get out of bed.

 A glimmer of hope